Division of Metabolism and Health Effects (DMHE)

 Alcohol-associated carcinogenesis; Animal models of fetal alcohol spectrum disorders (FASD); Basic and clinical research on the consequences of prenatal alcohol exposure; Cell Biology; Fetal Alcohol Spectrum Disorder (FASD)

 |Peter Gao, MD||

-Alcohol liver disease; clinical studies on alcohol abuse and alcoholism; pancreas; regenerative medicine
+Aging; Alcohol-associated Liver Disease; clinical studies on alcohol abuse and alcoholism; pancreatitis; regenerative medicine

 |Li Lin, Ph.D.||

 Aging; Alcohol-associated Liver Disease; cardiovascular disease; Immune function; alcohol-induced organ injury; Immunology; lung and vascular functions; translational research

 Alcohol and cancer; Alcohol-associated Liver Disease; Biochemistry; enzymology; kinetics; lipid metabolism; metabolism; mitochondrial diseases; pancreatitis; wearable alcohol biosensors

 |Svetlana Radaeva, Ph.D.||